The Banking Regulation Review: Italy

 Banks are required to choose a management structure that is in line with their business and medium to long-term strategic goals, and that safeguards the effectiveness of the internal controls system.
 A specific assessment must be conducted on the structure's implementing costs to ensure their sustainability.

-The composition of the corporate bodies (both executive and non-executive) must be adequate for the complexity and size of the business, and diversified as to age, gender, skills and experience.
+The composition of the corporate bodies (both executive and non-executive) must be adequate for the complexity and size of the business, and diversified in terms of age, gender, skills and experience.
 Each member is required to be fully aware of the powers and tasks ascribed; act in the interest of the institution, without being influenced by the shareholders; and fulfil professional requirements tailored to the bank's features.
-In August 2017, the MEF published for consultation a draft decree on suitability requirements of members of banks' corporate bodies and key function holders to finalise the CRD IV implementation and align the Italian framework to the 2017 ECB guide and European Banking Authority (EBA) guidelines on fit and proper assessment.
-The decree, the final version of which has yet to be published, significantly strengthens the existing standards of suitability and introduces new criteria to assess the suitability requirements (i.e., fairness, competence, collective suitability, independence of mind, time commitment and limits on the number of directorships).
+In November 2020, the MEF issued a decree on suitability requirements for members of corporate bodies and key function holders of banks and the main categories of intermediaries.
+The decree will strengthen the standards of suitability as it includes detailed criteria to assess, among other things, the fairness, professionalism, competence, independence and time commitment.

-The appointment procedure must also consider the interlocking ban,19 which prevents members from holding similar positions in competitor banking, financial or insurance undertakings or groups.
+The appointment procedure must also consider the interlocking ban,20 which prevents members from holding similar positions in competitor banking, financial or insurance undertakings or groups.

 Corporate bodies are subject to a periodic self-assessment process aimed at verifying the proper qualitative and quantitative composition of each body and encouraging the active participation of each director.
 The process is described in a report at the request of the Bank of Italy.